spatie/laravel-medialibrary/docs/api/adding-files.md

 weight: 1
 ---

 Adding a file to the media library is easy.
-Just pick one of the starting methods, optionally add some of the middle methods and finish with a finishing method.
+Just pick one of the starting methods, optionally add some middle methods and finish with a finishing method.
 All start and middle methods are chainable.

 For example: